MicrosoftDocs/xamarin-docs/docs/ios/internals/newrefcount.md

 > [!IMPORTANT]
-> **NOTE:** An earlier version of this feature has been around since MonoTouch 5.2 but was only available for **sgen** as an experimental preview.
+> An earlier version of this feature has been around since MonoTouch 5.2 but was only available for **sgen** as an experimental preview.
 This new, enhanced version is now also available for the **Boehm** garbage collector.

 Historically there have been two kinds of objects managed by Xamarin.iOS: those